 sw_emu, natively on x86 or in the QEMU, but the kernel code is compiled into an RTL behavioral model which is run in the Vivado® simulator or other supported third-party simulators.
 This build and run loop takes longer but provides a cycle-accurate view of kernel logic.

-Compiling for either of the emulation targets is seamlessly integrated into the Vitis command line and IDE flows.
+Compiling and linking for either of the emulation targets is seamlessly integrated into the Vitis command line and IDE flows.
 You can compile your host and kernel source code for either emulation target, without making any change to the source code.
 For your host code, you do not need to compile differently for emulation as the same host executable or PS application ELF binary can be used in emulation.
-Emulation targets support most of the features including XRT APIs, buffer transfer, platform memory SP tags, kernel-to-kernel connections, etc.
+Emulation targets support most of the features including XRT APIs, buffer transfer, platform memory SP tags, kernel-to-kernel connections, etc. The following sections detail the features and requirements of both the software and hardware emulation flows.